Hi, I'm Martin

 Blueye App Blueye Underwater Drone

 The Blueye underwater drone.
-I helped both with the design and development of the app that is used to control the drone.
-The app was built for both Android and iOS using Xamarin.
+I lead the development of the app that is used to control the drone, from early prototypes to a finished app.
+Built for Android and iOS.
 Photo by Blueye Robotics AS.

 SpareBank1 Driv